Moonlight Batteries, Royal Artillery: World War II

 All the Army's AA S/L units were transferred to the Royal Artillery during 1940.
 Their primary role was to illuminate enemy aircraft for AA guns or night fighters to engage, although providing directional beacons for friendly aircraft was a valuable secondary role.
 Searchlight units scored occasional successes by dazzling enemy pilots, but attempts to set up dazzle barrages (eg a 'Cardiff–Newport Dazzle Area') were not particularly successful.
 Other uses for S/Ls were slower to emerge.

 Alamein

-At the time of Battle of Alamein, Eighth Army had two Troops of 27th (London Electrical Engineers) S/L Rgt under command for area AA protection, but five of these lights were used to assist assaulting troops in direction-keeping during the night attack that launched the battle (Operation Lightfoot).
+At the time of the Second Battle of El Alamein, the British Eighth Army had two troops of the London Electrical Engineers under its command for area AA protection, but five of their lights were used to assist advancing Allied troops in direction-keeping during Operation Lightfoot, the night attack that launched the battle.
 No attempt was made to illuminate the sky (the battle was fought in full moonlight, though this was much obscured by dust).